 In making the choice of school, the one aspect that often gets ignored is the distance of the school from home.
 Yet this is one facet that you can ignore only at your peril.
 Long commutes lead to the child being physically and mentally tired.
 Not to mention the fact that this time can be utilized far more productively- whether it is reading a book, playing or even relaxing.

 One study quantifies what stands to reason: Long commutes to school have negative impacts on children’s well-being.
-A research by Carole Turley Voulgaris of California Polytechnic State University, Michael J. Smart of Rutgers University, and Brian D. Taylor of UCLA, takes a detailed look at how lengthy commutes affect the time kids devote to other daily activities.
+Research by Carole Turley Voulgaris of California Polytechnic State University, Michael J. Smart of Rutgers University, and Brian D. Taylor of UCLA, takes a detailed look at how lengthy commutes affect the time kids devote to other daily activities.
 The bad news is that long commutes are seen to take a substantial toll on students’ sleep and exercise.

 Although set in a different geography, this study revealed that each additional minute of commuting is associated with a 1.3-minute reduction in sleep.
 Simply put, if one student had a 10-minute commute, and a second had a 30- minute commute, the second student would get an average of 26 minutes less sleep.